 “A Passivhaus is a building, for which thermal comfort can be achieved solely by post-heating or post-cooling of the fresh air mass, which is required to achieve sufficient indoor air quality conditions – without the need for additional recirculation of air.”

-Essentially meaning the heating requirement in a Passivhaus is reduced to the point where a traditional heating system is no longer considered essential.
-Cooling is also minimised by the same principles and through the use of shading and in some cases via the pre-cooling of the supply air.
+Cooling is also minimised by the same principles and also through the use of shading or, in some cases, via the pre-cooling of the supply air.
 Night purging and the use of natural cross-ventilation through open windows is encouraged during the summer months.

-As well as being an energy performance standard Passivhaus also provides excellent indoor air quality and comfort, this is achieved by reducing the air infiltration rates and supplying fresh air which is filtered and post heated by the MVHR unit.
-The UK has the highest level of Asthma sufferers in Europe, largely down to our old and dilapidated building stock, PassivHaus would massively improve many Asthma related issues.
-Passivhaus is being actively considered for Elderly Care homes for air quality and comfort reasons alone.
+As well as being an energy performance standard, Passivhaus also provides excellent indoor air quality and comfort.
+This is achieved by reducing the air infiltration rates and supplying fresh air which is filtered and post heated by the MVHR unit.
+The UK has the highest level of Asthma sufferers in Europe, largely down to our old and dilapidated building stock; PassivHaus would massively improve many Asthma related issues and is also being actively considered for elderly care homes for air quality and comfort reasons alone.